Pheno-Ranker algorithm

 Step 5: Compute metrics

-Compute differents metrics depending on cohort or target mode.
+Compute different metrics depending on cohort or target mode.